A-kly/School-Vault/Psych275/Chapter 2 - Communication within the nervous system.md

 	- Action potential is **nondecremental**
 		- Travels down the axon *without any decrease in size*
 		- *Propagated at each successive point along the way*
+### Refractory Periods
+- **Absolute refractory period:** sodium ion channels are *unresponsive* to further stimulation
+	- A new action potential *cannot* occur
+- **Relative refractory period:** sodium ion channels *could support another action potential*, but *potassium channels are still open*
+	- A new action potential *can* occur, if the *stimulation is sufficiently strong enough* to overcome the charge
+- **Rate Law**: axon encodes stimulus intensity not in the size of its action potential but in its *firing rate*